 All of these factors have been at work since 1519.
-Erasmus printed a Latin/Greek diglot In 1516.
+Erasmus printed a Latin/Greek diglot in 1516.
 It had his revision of the Latin Vulgate on one side, and the Greek text which he rather haphazardly created simply to substantiate his revisions of the Latin on the other side.
 While the Greek column wasn’t all that important to him, it was the first Greek NT to ever be published.
 And it quite literally changed the world.
-He added over 1,000, Annotations (like endnotes) to explain the many text critical decisions he had to make when his data differed from one another.
+He added over 1,000, Annotations (like endnotes), many of which explain the many text-critical decisions he had to make when his data differed from one another.
 He explained how he was often not sure which reading was original.
 And he explained why he sometimes preferred the reading of the Latin Vulgate over his handful of Greek Mss (for example, in Acts 9:5-6, I John 5:7, and dozens of other passages).
 His text was a hodge-podge mixture of mostly Byzantine readings, scores of Latin Vulgate readings, and numerous minor editorial errors that wouldn’t be noticed for several hundred years (like this one in Rev. 1:8, where he accidentally deleted “God” from the text, and it didn’t get fixed till the 19th century).

-But he continued to amass more data, continued to study the relationships of mss to each other, and matured in his NTTC approach.
-Thus, another edition was required in 1519.
-Another in 1522, then in 1527, up until 1535, when he published his final edition.
+But he continued to amass more data, continued to study the relationships of manuscripts to each other, and matured in his NTTC approach.
+Thus, another edition was required in 1519, another in 1522, then in 1527, up until 1535, when he published his final edition.
 His annotations pointing out textual variants and orthographical data had at least doubled in size by then, and were now printed as their own separate volume.
 His various editions can all be accessed here.
 Scrivener shared (and corrected) the evaluation of Mill about the changes in his editions (data now set out more accurately in the 10 ASD volumes);

 “He estimates that Erasmus’ second edition contains 330 changes from the first for the better, seventy for the worse…that the third differs from the second in 118 places… the fourth from the third in 106 or 113 places, ninety being those from the Apocalypse just spoken of….The fifth he alleges to differ from the fourth only four times, so far as he noticed…but we meet with as many variations in St. James’ Epistle alone.